WuerthPhoenix/tornado/engine/matcher/README.md

     }
 ```
 This extractor:
-- processes all the matches because *all_matches* is _true_
+- processes all matches because *all_matches* is _true_
 - uses an index based regex specified by *match*
 - for each match, returns the group of index 2

-In this case the output will be an array of string:
+In this case the output will be an array of strings:
 ```
 [
-  "MYVALUE2", <-- first match, group of index 2
-  "MYHOST"    <-- second match, group of index 2
+  "MYVALUE2", <-- group of index 2 of the first match "MYHOST"    <-- group of index 2 of the second match ]
-]
 ```